AAljmiai/SADAIA_T5_Data_Science_BootCamp_Projects/Regression/README.md

 ## Solution:
-A startup company in the field of data science called Itqan Cube consisting of Ahmed, Afrah, Abdullah and Omar

-Embracing the problem and thinking about creating a website or program that makes a prediction of the average price of a house or villa using linear regression
+A startup company in the field of data science called Itqan Cube has the following team members:Ahmed, Afrah, Abdullah and Omar, tacklling the problem and thinking about deploying a web/mobile app that makes a prediction of the advertising average price of a house or villa using linear regression.

 ## Project Components